Richard Benjamin Ferrell

 - Height 5' 10", Weight 160 lb.

 - Born October 12, 1905 in Durham, NC USA

 - Died July 27, 1995 in Bloomfield Hills, MI USA

 Hall of Fame Catcher Rick Ferrell was the brother of major league pitcher Wes Ferrell and minor leaguers George Ferrell and Marvin Ferrell.
+In fact, there were seven brothers in the family, all of whom played baseball, and the six others were pitchers; Ferrell caught them all.
 Many people are convinced that the wrong one of the two major league brothers was inducted into Cooperstown.

-After his playing career ended, Ferrell was a Washington Senators coach for four seasons and a Detroit Tigers coach for four more.
+After his playing career ended, Ferrell was a Washington Senators coach for four seasons from 1946 to 1949, including time as a player/coach in 1947) and and a Detroit Tigers coach from 1950 to 1953.
 Ferrell was the GM of the Tigers from 1959 to 1962 and assistant GM from 1963 to 1975.
 He then served as a special assistant to the GM until 1978.

 |Detroit Tigers General Manager

 - 8-time AL All-Star (1933-1938, 1944 & 1945)

 - Baseball Hall of Fame: Class of 1984